Leading Industrial Brush Manufacturers

 The History of Industrial Brushes

-Brushes have been in use since at least around 2,500,000 years ago, during the Paleolithic Period.
-At that time, people used them to apply pigment to cave walls.
-Some of the earliest evidence we have of this comes from the Cave of Altamira in Spain and the Rouffignac Cave in France.
-The latter is famous for its 224 animal depictions, which are mainly mammoths, bison, and horses.
-A little later down the line, Egyptians used brushes in their tomb paintings.
-Also, the ancient Chinese wrote and painted using long-tip brushes with bristles made from animal hair.
+Brushes have a long history, dating back to around 2,500,000 years ago during the Paleolithic Period when they were used to apply pigment to cave walls.
+Some of the earliest evidence of their use comes from the Cave of Altamira in Spain and the Rouffignac Cave in France, renowned for its 224 animal depictions, primarily of mammoths, bison, and horses.
+Later, the Egyptians employed brushes in their tomb paintings, and the ancient Chinese used long-tip brushes made from animal hair for writing and painting.

-As long ago as 3500 to 3000 BC, Egyptians and Babylonians were brushing their teeth using toothbrushes they made by fraying the ends of sticks.
-It wasn’t until around the fifteenth century that, thanks to the Chinese, people began using toothbrushes with bristles.
+By 3500 to 3000 BC, Egyptians and Babylonians had already begun using toothbrushes, made by fraying the ends of sticks.
+It wasn’t until the 15th century, thanks to the Chinese, that toothbrushes with bristles became common.

-Another important role of brushes throughout history was grooming.
-Over the years, hair brushes and brushes for horses have been an important fixture.
-In 1777, William Kent founded Britain’s first hairbrush manufacturing company, kicking off the age of mass brush production.
-Around 80 years later, in 1854, American Hugh Rock received the first hairbrush design patent in the USA.
-Then, in 1898, a woman named Lyda Newman patented her invention of a hairbrush made with synthetic bristles.
-She was only 23 when she received this patent.
-Ms. Newman, ever a force, followed that invention with the invention of brushes with detachable handles.
+Throughout history, brushes have also played a significant role in grooming.
+Hair brushes and brushes for horses have been essential tools.
+In 1777, William Kent established Britain’s first hairbrush manufacturing company, marking the beginning of mass brush production.
+About 80 years later, in 1854, Hugh Rock received the first hairbrush design patent in the USA.
+In 1898, Lyda Newman, at just 23, patented a hairbrush with synthetic bristles and later invented brushes with detachable handles.

-Modern brushes are available in an incredibly wide range of materials, so they have a great scope of abilities.
-As demands for brushes evolve, we expect that the variety of materials used to create custom brushes will continue to develop.
+Modern brushes come in an astonishing variety of materials, allowing for a wide range of uses.
+As the demand for specialized brushes grows, the materials used to create custom brushes will continue to evolve.

 Design